-In no particular order, these playgrounds represent some of the best from around the city.
+In no particular order here are this year’s picks for Calgary’s top playgrounds of 2019.
+These playgrounds represent some of the best from around the city.
 Some of the playgrounds have been on the list before but most of them are new this year.

 Shouldice Park – 4900 Monserrat Dr. N.W.

-One of the most inclusive playgrounds in the city will be a hit with kids of all ages and abilities.
+One of the most inclusive and best playgrounds in Calgary will be a hit with kids of all ages and abilities.
 This playground is located in a lovely park and includes musical features, tons of options for spinning, swinging and bouncing, a huge ramp system and interesting climbers.

 Ralph Klein Park – 12350 84 St. S.E. (near Stony Trail and 114 St SE)